Registration, Evaluation, Authorisation and Restriction of Chemicals: History

 REACH is the product of a wide-ranging overhaul of EU chemical policy.
 It passed the first reading in the European Parliament on 17 November 2005, and the Council of Ministers reached a political agreement for a common position on 13 December 2005.
 The European Parliament approved REACH on 13 December 2006 and the Council of Ministers formally adopted it on 18 December 2006.
 Weighing up expenditure versus profit has always been a significant issue, with the estimated cost of compliance being around €5 billion over 11 years, and the assumed health benefits of saved billions of euro in healthcare costs.
 However, there have been different studies on the estimated cost which vary considerably in the outcome.
 It came into force on 20 January 2009, and will be fully implemented by 2015.

 A separate regulation – the CLP Regulation (for "Classification, Labelling, Packaging") – implements the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and will steadily replace the previous Dangerous Substances Directive and Dangerous Preparations Directive.

 The REACH regulation was amended in April 2018 to include specific information requirements for nanomaterials.

+In the European Green Deal of 2020, a commitment was made to update the REACH regulation to ban between 7,000 and 12,000 toxic substances in all consumer products, except where truly essential.
+The goal was among the priorities of the European Commission, but is in danger of being radically revised due to lobbying by the EU chemical industry and the positions taken by the European People's Party.